OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/building-moonray-centos-7.md

 The process described in this document installs dependencies built from source to the ***/installs*** folder to avoid conflicting with existing installs, but you can modify the process to install to the default location (usually */usr/local*) if there are no conflicts.

-NVIDIA Optix headers need to be downloaded manually (from https://developer.nvidia.com/designworks/optix/download), since they require a EULA.
+NVIDIA Optix headers need to be downloaded manually from [here](https://developer.nvidia.com/designworks/optix/downloads/legacy), since they require a EULA.
+Be sure to download version 7.3, as MoonRay is not yet compatible with their more recent releases.
-They are copied into the install area in Step 3.
+The headers are copied into the install area in Step 3.

 ---
 ## Step 1.
 Base requirements